 Mr. Knotts was a graduate of Oklahoma A&M (now Oklahoma State University) and served in World War II.
 Knotts was a founding member and president of the Oklahoma Grape Growers and Wine Makers Association.
 He was elected to the Oklahoma State Fair Board of Directors in 1972 and served until his death in 2011.

-The top wine entered from an Oklahoma vineyard will earn the Grand Champion Oklahoma Award.
-The top wine entered from any vineyard worldwide will earn the Grand Champion International Award
+The top wine entered from all vineyards will earn the Grand Champion Award.

 Gold, Silver & Bronze Medallions

 These are based on the judging standard for wines.